Coronavirus - Information for Dog Owners

 Can I travel with my pets or import pets from regions where cases of SARS-CoV-2 are reported?

-The CDC recommends people “stay home as much as possible, especially if your trip is not essential.”
+The CDC notes that “travel can increase your chance of spreading and getting COVID-19.
+Postponing travel and staying home is the best way to protect yourself and others from COVID-19.”
 The status of COVID-19 varies by location, so you should consult your local and state authorities for restrictions and precautions related to the safety of any essential travel.

 What can I do to keep myself and my pets safe from infectious disease?

-Both the Centers for Disease Control and Prevention (CDC) and World Health Organization (WHO) report that at this time there is no evidence that companion animals such as pet dogs or cats can spread SARS-CoV-2.
+- Both the Centers for Disease Control and Prevention (CDC) and World Health Organization (WHO) report the risk of animals spreading COVID-19 to people to be low.